-** N.B Please refer to our ‘purely educational’ article on how to install ROMs to find out the legal implications of ** downloading copyrighted content.
+** N.B Please refer to your own research on how to install ROMs to find out the legal implications of downloading copyrighted content.
 This article and all comments forthwith are intended only to inform the reader about the processes behind game emulation and their practical applications in the world of gaming.

 Probably the most well known and best Nintendo Switch emulator is Yuzu.
 It’s on open-source GPLv2 licensed program that has been around since 2018.
 Recent tests have shown that the emulator can replicate some games at the exact same frame rate as the Switch itself!